liamjdavis/Cubist-Hackathon-2025/README.md

-# MTA Congestion Pricing Analysis Tool
+# MTA Congestion Analysis Tool

 A comprehensive visualization and analysis tool for monitoring and analyzing traffic patterns in Manhattan's Congestion Pricing Zone.
 This tool provides both historical analysis and real-time monitoring capabilities to help understand and manage traffic congestion in New York City.